mate-academy/layout_calendar/README.md

 Display a calendar in the middle of the screen (both horizontally and vertically).
 Use SCSS and follow BEM.
 Don't use JS.

 - Write styles in `src/styles/main.scss` instead of `src/style.css`.
-- This task does not have tests so you need to check if it works as expected manually.
 - Create a markup for the calendar block with 31 days inside
   - DON'T add numbers in HTML (you will do it using CSS)
 - Each day is a grey (`#eee`) `100px` square (including 1px black border)